 Undergraduate Programs of Study

-The Tippie College of Business offers the Bachelor of Business Administration (B.B.A.) with majors in accounting, business analytics and information systems, economics, finance, management (including a distance education option), and marketing, and it collaborates with the College of Liberal Arts and Sciences to offer an undergraduate major in economics for Bachelor of Arts and Bachelor of Science students.
-See Bachelor of Business Administration for information about requirements common to all B.B.A. majors as well as the admission and academic rules and procedures, and view the Tippie College of Business departments in the Catalog for information about the college's majors.
+The Tippie College of Business offers the Bachelor of Business Administration (B.B.A.) with majors in accounting, business analytics and information systems, economics, finance, management, and marketing, and it collaborates with the College of Liberal Arts and Sciences to offer an undergraduate major in economics for Bachelor of Arts and Bachelor of Science students.
+See Bachelor of Business Administration for information about requirements common to all B.B.A. majors as well as the admission and academic rules and procedures.
+View the Tippie College of Business departments in the Catalog for information about the college's majors.

 Graduate and Professional Programs of Study